 So, exactly what can you do?

-Well, first of all, most situations that come up in your life are so trivial that it just isn't worth arguing about.
-It's just not important enough to get stressed about, so you can...
+Well, most situations that come up in life are so trivial that it just isn't worth arguing about.
+It's just not important enough to get stressed about, so...

 If these trivial points are important to your partner, family, friends, or work colleagues, let them 'win'.
 Just shrug your shoulders and let them have it.
 It's all about power and control, and comes from weakness.

 When you are practising Aikido you can just let them have the technique.
 Work on how you can stay relaxed and help your partner to feel good.

-It's not important that you look good in the dojo, or that you try and impress your instructor.
-What is important is that you remove your ego and become humble.
-This will...
+It's not important that you look good in the dojo, or that you try to impress your instructor.
+What's important is to remove ego and become humble to...

 Whatever comes up in your life, just ask yourself...
 "Could I let it go"?
 There your answers will be found.
 You can avoid Aikido competition in training and become an Aikido expert!

 Do you want in-depth details on how to reduce competitive training?